1mattramsay/PCF.AddressFinderAU/README.md

 Update the version in the xml file: `Solution/AddressFinderControlAU/Other/Solution.xml`

+Update the version in the xml file: `AddressFinderAU/ControlManifest.Input.xml`

 In the root folder

 `npm install`
 `npm build`

-Build a new release - replacing the version number in the file appropriately
+Build a new release - replacing the version number in the file appropriately (this will build and package a release)

-`pac solution pack --folder Solution/AddressFinderControlAU/src --zipFile ./Release/AddressFinderWidget_1_0_3.zip`
+`msbuild Solution\AddressFinderControlAU\AddressFinderControlAU.cdsproj /t:build /restore /p:configuration=Release`

+Copy the release binary into the Release folder:

+`cp .\Solution\AddressFinderControlAU\bin\Release\AddressFinderControlAU.zip .\Release\.`